 With as fluid and unpredictable as the job market is at this time, any skill that can give you an edge over the competition should be pursued.
 With a Microsoft Excel Certification, you have the foundational skills to take that extra step that some of your counterparts might be unable to take.

 Excel Certification combines several disciplines into one multifaceted skill set, enabling certificates to broaden the scope of their job search and have any pick of positions offered to them.
-And while training courses can get you the actual certification, learning the basics can help those courses make a lot more sense.
+And while Microsoft Excel classes and training can get you the actual certification, learning the basics can help those courses make a lot more sense.

 Here are some base-level skills you should learn if you want to know how to pass the Excel Certification test: